stevenbenner/stevenbenner.com/src/content/posts/2012-08-05-the-ten-commandments-of-source-control.md

 </figure>

 There are many people evangelizing the benefits of committing often, but you need to step it up a notch.
 Commit very often, say, every 10 minutes or so.
-Any wild tangent that your code is taking should be prompty checked in.
+Any wild tangent that your code is taking should be promptly checked in.

 Not only does this impress the management with your amazing productivity and work ethic, but it also leaves half completed work in source control, guaranteeing your position for another day.